orelby/obsidian-rtl-math-text-plugin/README.md

-# Obsidian RTL Math Text Plugin
+# RTL Math Text

-**RTL Math Text** is an [Obsidian](https://obsidian.md) plugin that adds basic support for mixing right-to-left (RTL) and left-to-right (LTR) text in MathJax math expressions through the use of custom LaTeX commands.
+**RTL Math Text** is a plugin for [Obsidian](https://obsidian.md) that adds basic support for mixing right-to-left (RTL) and left-to-right (LTR) text in MathJax expressions through the use of custom LaTeX commands.

 ---